Actionlabs-AMS/deltrans-be/README.md

 ## 🔒 Frontend Security Implementation

-### Content Security Policy (CSP)
+### Content Security Policy (CSP) - Frontend Only

-Since this is a backend API that works with separate frontend applications (React.js/Vue.js), the Content Security Policy (CSP) should be implemented in the frontend application, not in this Laravel backend.
+**IMPORTANT**: Since this is a backend API that works with separate frontend applications (React.js/Vue.js), the Content Security Policy (CSP) should **ONLY** be implemented in the frontend application, **NOT** in this Laravel backend.

+**⚠️ CSP in Backend API Causes Conflicts**: If CSP is implemented in the Laravel backend, it will block frontend API requests and cause integration issues.

 ### Frontend CSP Implementation